dmitryk0z/Vet-Care/README.md

-## Welcome to My JavaScript Repository!
+## Welcome to My PHP Repository!

-Here you will find my JavaScript projects (completed or in progress).
+Here you will find my PHP projects (completed or in progress).